umd-lib/tomcat-shibboleth-integration-demo/README.md

 ==================================
 ## Branch: multiple-sp-endpoints

-This branch demonstrates having an IdP configuration that responds to multiple SP servers (for example, a "dev-sp" and a "production-sp".
+This branch demonstrates having an IdP configuration that responds to multiple SP servers (for example, a "sp-dev" and a "sp-production".

 ## Vagrant Boxes